nobin-codes/nobin-codes/README.md

 A responsive web development conference landing page built as part of my web development learning journey.

-### ☕ My Cafeteria
+### 💼 Nexa — Business Website

-A web project created while practicing frontend development and building responsive interfaces.
+A modern business website built to showcase digital services and solutions as part of my web development learning journey.

 ### 💻 Practice Projects